Pissed (album)

-Pissed is the third studio album by the Texas glam metal band Dangerous Toys.
-It was released in 1994.
-In May 2017, it was announced that Pissed would be reissued on September 8, 2017, by EMP Label Group.
+Pissed is the third studio album by American glam metal band Dangerous Toys, released in June 1994.
+It is the band's first album to feature guitarist Paul Lidel, and their last with bassist Mike Watson, who left just prior to the album's tour.

 Production

 Recorded in Northridge, California, the album was produced by Billy Sherwood and Tom Fletcher.

 Critical reception

 The Columbus Dispatch wrote that Dangerous Toys' "aggressive brand of hard rock is familiar but fresh."

+Reissues

+In May 2017, it was announced that Pissed would be reissued on September 8, 2017, by EMP Label Group.